ElliotY-ML/Hippocampus_Segmentation_MRI/README.md

 Algorithms that crop rectangular regions of interest are quite common in medical imaging, but deep learning networks are not.

+**NOTE** Udacity's project dataset is not provided in this GitHub repo, as it is not a public dataset.
+Please enroll in Udacity's AI for Healthcare Nanodegree to access a copy of the dataset.

 **References**
 [1] Amber L. Simpson, Michela Antonelli, Spyridon Bakas, Michel Bilello, Keyvan Farahani, Bram van Ginneken, Annette Kopp-Schneider, Bennett A. Landman, Geert Litjens, Bjoern Menze, Olaf Ronneberger, Ronald M. Summers, Patrick Bilic, Patrick F. Christ, Richard K. G. Do, Marc Gollub, Jennifer Golia-Pernicka, Stephan H. Heckers, William R. Jarnagin, Maureen K. McHugo, Sandy Napel, Eugene Vorontsov, Lena Maier-Hein, M. Jorge Cardoso.
 "A large annotated medical image dataset for the development and evaluation of segmentation algorithms," arXiv:1902.09063 (Feb 2019) [LINK](https://arxiv.org/abs/1902.09063)